The Runaway Garden - the 2010 Michigan Reads! program

 Programming Guide and Further Resources

-- Michigan Reads!
-Programming Guide.
+- The Runaway Garden Programming and Resource Guide.
 A content-rich 60-page guide specific to The Runaway Garden for those who work with young children.
 Contains activities including songs and dances, information on literacy for birth through age 5, age-appropriate nutrition information to use with children, and additional resources.
+Hosted at the Internet Archive.

 Are you interested in more activities from the gardening theme of the book such as urban gardening or even just a few pots of tomato plants?
 Check out some of these resources: